elibrarium/backend/README.md

 # Outline

+- About project
 - What are prerequisites?
 - How to setup development environment?
 - How to run backend server?
 - How to test?
 - Thoguths on deployment
 - Lincese

+## About project

+This is library application for organizing EBooks.
+Current repository contains backend part implemented using Django framework.

 ## Prerequisites
     - Ubuntu 16.04.1 LTS